Tools and Materials

 What's Primer and Why Is Priming Important?

 Primer is a base coat.
 It sets the stage for the main act — the paint — to shine.
 While there’s always the option to skip priming, you might not get the results you want.
-Here are several reasons why it’s a good idea to apply primer to walls before paint.
+Here are several reasons why it’s a good idea to apply primer to walls before painting.

 - It gives paint a better overall finish.